cryptoassetlab/cryptoassetlab.github.io/_pages/calconf.md

 ### Venue and Attendance

-The CAL 2021 conference will be held online (web streaming and in person at the University of Milano-Bicocca.
+The CAL 2021 conference will be held online (web streaming) and in person at the University of Milano-Bicocca.

-Attending the conference is *free*.
+Attending the conference is free, but registration is required.
+More details will be available in the next months.
 <!--
 Registration and ticketing on [eventbrite's conference page](https://www.eventbrite.com/e/the-2nd-crypto-asset-lab-conference-registration-114668123444)
 -->

 ### Theme and Topics

-The conference focuses on all aspects of bitcoin and crypto assets, with a special interest in investment, banking, finance, financial services, monetary economics, and regulation.
+The conference focuses on all aspects of bitcoin and crypto-assets, with a special interest in investment, banking, finance, financial services, monetary theory, and regulation.

 <!--Empirical works, fundamental theory approaches, and real-world case studies are all encouraged, with interdisciplinary efforts being particularly appreciated.-->